kvertacnik/Practical_Bioinformatics_Workshop/command_line.md

 A couple things to note:
 * Since we are reading our search terms from a file, `for item in [LIST]` is replaced by `while read item`
-* To input our search file, `< search.txt` is added to the end of the loop.
+* To input our search file, `< search.txt` is added to the loop command.